c6o/sample-project/README.md

 * 3 Back Ends
   * sample-project-server
   * sample-project-sockets
-  * echo-server from git@github.com:robblovell/echo-server.git that builds the docker container: robblovell/echo-server:2.2
+  * echo-server from git@github.com:c6oio/echo-server.git that builds the docker container: c6oio/echo-server:2.2
 * Database
   * sample-project-database from a mongodb container
+* Ingress: use one of the following
+  * k8s/loadbalance
+  * k8s/traefik

 Technologies: